super-cooper/memebot/README.md

 ```

 ### Environment Variables
-MemeBot can also be configured with environment variables, although command-line arguments
+Memebot can also be configured with environment variables, although command-line arguments
 will take precedence.

-To get see which environment variables can be used to configure MemeBot, see [template.env](./docker/template.env).
+To see which environment variables can be used to configure Memebot, see [template.env](./docker/template.env).

 ## Commands

 Current commands that can be used in Discord:

     !hello - Say "hello" to Memebot!
-    !help  - Learn how to use MemeBot
+    !help  - Learn how to use Memebot
     !poll  - Create a simple poll.
     !role  - Self-contained role management